 I believe we don't grow into having a sense of humor, we grow out of it.
 No one had to teach you how to laugh.
 The triggers for humor are built in us all.
 The challenge is remaining connected to them and allowing them to evolve as we grow up.
 I'll help you unleash your funny bone in a way that connects to a room full of strangers.

 Joe has enjoyed a prolific career producing some of comedy’s funniest moments on stage and television.
 He earned the CableACE Award for producing 117 episodes of Caroline’s Comedy Hour for A&E. He also worked as a producer for Comedy Central’s Stand-Up Stand-Up and Short Attention Span Theater.
 Joe’s credited with signing Greg Giraldo as the company’s first management client where they developed Greg’s life story into the ABC sitcom Common Law.
 Joe was also an Executive in Charge of Production for Nickelodeon, and introduced celebrity chefs Mary Sue Miliken and Susan Feniger to The Food Network and developed their show Too Hot Tamales.
 TV Guide called the series “one of the best reasons to watch TV.”

-Joe was recently featured in the BBC documentary Imagine – The Art of Stand Up , and helped launch the Laugh Factory comedy club in Long Beach, CA. He currently has a kids animated series in development at TeamTo, and a comedy feature set up at Columbia Pictures.
+Joe was featured in the BBC documentary Imagine – The Art of Stand Up.
+He launched the comedy clubs Carolines on Broadway and the Laugh Factory in Long Beach, CA. He currently has a kids animated series in development at TeamTo and a comedy feature set up at Columbia Pictures.
 He teaches his popular Beginners and Advanced Stand Up Comedy Classes year round, helping people all over the world connect to their funnybone.
 Joe spends his free time coming up with new ways to convince his dad that comedy is a serious business.